Skip to content

 The lesson isn’t that systems slow teams down.
 It’s that every team already has one, whether they call it that or not.
 The question is whether it’s intentional, maintained, and able to grow as the team grows.

 A healthy system amplifies that intent.
-It connects design, code, and content so that everything reflects the same care.
-When the system becomes an end in itself, it risks drifting away from the people it was meant to serve.
+It connects design, code, and content so everything reflects the same care.
+When the system becomes an end in itself, it risks drifting away from the people it’s meant to serve.

 A visual model showing how system need changes with team size and maturity.
 Small, mature teams often stay coherent with minimal structure.
 Large, less mature teams face higher risk of inconsistency and inefficiency.